 Sauteed Collard Greens

 Dark green leafy vegetables are so good for us!
 They are bursting with minerals and vitamins, including calcium, plus, like cabbage, they help to strengthen our immune systems.
 Trouble is they have the bad reputation of being strong tasting and bitter.
 This is a simple way to cook collard greens that makes them delicious.
 You can use this method to cook kale as well.
-The trick is not to overcook the greens when you steam.
+The trick is not to overcook the greens when you steam them.
 I like to use rosemary to lift the taste, but you can use thyme or dried oregano too.
-The hot pepper in the recipe is strictly optional if you don’t like your food spicy.
+The hot pepper in this Sauteed Collard Greens recipe is strictly optional if you don’t like your food spicy.

 2. Drain the greens and run under cold water to stop them from cooking.
 Squeeze all the excess water out of them, roll into a ball and roughly slice them up.
 At this point, you can freeze them if you have too many to use in one sitting.